Lima-X/Win32.Nebula/README.md

 #### Namespace:
 Describes where a Variable can be used
 ```
+NONE: not in a global/unit scope
 g_:   Global, can be used anywhere
+e_:   External, like global except that its only shared between specific units
-l_: Local, can only be used in the translation unit oof the declaration
+l_:   Local, can only be used in the translation unit of the declaration
-e_: external, like local except that it is shared between specific units
 ```

 #### Prefix: